puppetlabs/puppetlabs-node_encrypt/README.md

 certificates available for download by nodes listed in the `$whitelist`.

 Classify all your masters, including the CA or Master of Masters, with this class.
 This will ensure that all masters have all agents' public certificates.

-Limit access to the certificates by passing a comma-separated list of compile master nodes as the `$whitelist` parameter.
+**Note**:<br />
+If this is applied to all nodes in your infrastructure then all agents will have all public certificates synched.
+This is not a security risk, as public certificates are designed to be shared widely, but it is something you should be aware of.
+If you wish to prevent that, just make sure to classify only your masters.

 Parameters: